The Language of Generalization: Case Study 1: Generic Language

-\paragraph{Uncertain threshold model} Our underspecified threshold model is the same as the fixed-threshold model, except that rather than having a fixed \(\theta\) for all contexts, the model infers context-specific \(\theta\)'s.
-We use the same Bayesian data analysis approach; however, we are able to drop the additional parameters required for the fixed-threshold model (the fixed-threshold and noise parameters).
+Our underspecified threshold model is the same as the fixed-threshold model, except that rather than having a fixed \(\theta\) for all contexts, the model infers property-specific \(\theta\)'s.
+We use the same Bayesian data analysis approach, dropping the additional parameters required for the fixed-threshold model (the fixed-threshold and noise parameters).
 Thus, this model has two fewer parameters than the fixed-threshold model above.

 We first examine the posterior predictive distribution on the prevalence prior and referent prevalence data to ensure that the joint-inference model does not distort these parameters at the service of predicting the endorsement data (e.g., such a distortion could manifest by the joint-inference model inferring that 100\% of mosquitos carry malaria in order to predict that \enquote{Mosquitos carry malaria} is a good utterance).
-This is an important step in model validation because it tells us that our model's predictions are derived from reasonable values of the parameters (e.g., that not all mosquitos carry malaria).
-Importantly, the model captures the prior elicitation data (e.g., the probability of carry malaria among various species) and the referent prevalence data (e.g., the prevalence of carrying malaria among mosquitos) as well as it did when the Bayesian data analysis model only included these data and their associated model (\(r_{\text{prevalence prior parameters}}^2(60) = 0.9997\); \(r_{\text{referent prevalence parameters}}^2(63) = 0.9989\); see Appendix D, Figure 14).
+This is an important step in model validation because it tells whether the model's predictions are derived from intuitively plausible values of the parameters (e.g., that not all mosquitos carry malaria).
+Importantly, the joint-inference model captures the prior elicitation data (e.g., the probability of carry malaria among various species) and the referent prevalence data (e.g., the prevalence of carrying malaria among mosquitos) as well as it did when we analyzed these data in isolation (without conditioning on the endorsement data) (\(r_{\text{prevalence prior parameters}}^2(60) = 0.9997\); \(r_{\text{referent prevalence parameters}}^2(63) = 0.9989\); see Appendix D, Figure 14).
 This result confirms that the theoretically-interesting predictions of this model --- predictions of generic endorsement --- are based on intuitively meaningful model components (i.e., the shapes of the prevalence distributions).
 Finally, the inferred optimality parameter in the endorsement model (Eq. \ref{eq:S1}) is 2.47 {[}2.18, 2.75{]}, a range consistent with the literature on similar models.